WHALES: A Multi-Agent Scheduling Dataset for Enhanced Cooperation in Autonomous Driving: WHALES Dataset

 \section{WHALES Dataset}

-Table \ref{table1} highlights the strengths of our dataset over existing cooperative perception datasets.
-WHALES offers several unique advantages, including the extensive support for V2V and V2I, and rich road information through a large number of viewpoints per scene.
-With an average of 8.4 viewpoints per scene, our dataset surpasses others in its capability to evaluate the performance of different multi-agent scheduling algorithms.
-WHALES contains 17K LiDAR point clouds and 70K images, and its scenes exhibit a higher density of agents compared to other datasets.
-We defined a valid 3D bounding box as one that is within 50 meters of an agent's view.
-By this definition, there are 2.01M valid 3D bounding boxes across multiple views.
-There are a total of 511K unique 3D bounding boxes across frames in the dataset, exceeding the number present in other existing datasets.
+Table~\ref{table1} compares WHALES with representative cooperative perception benchmarks, highlighting key gaps in agent scalability and support for communication-aware scheduling that our dataset addresses.
+WHALES offers comprehensive support for both V2V and V2I interactions, along with detailed road context through densely populated multi-agent scenes.
+This benchmark facilitates rigorous evaluation of multi-agent scheduling algorithms under realistic and dynamic conditions.
+In our setup, a valid 3D bounding box is defined for any object within a 50-meter radius of an agent's viewpoint.

-As the number of agents increases in a confined area, the simulation time and computational cost grows non-linearly due to the increase in agent-wise interactions.
-To address this challenge, we assign a separate process for each active agent to generate raw data, storing the results in a queue.
-We ensure these agent processes are synchronized, and their observations are collated into batches.
-An expert model is then used to generate the agent behaviors simultaneously from the batch observations.
-On average, our simulator requires approximately 160ms per additional agent on an NVIDIA 4090 GPU, effectively reducing the time cost to a linear function, making the time and computational cost acceptable for dataset generation.
+The computational cost of simulating dense multi-agent interactions increases non-linearly with agent density due to complex inter-agent dynamics.
+To address this, we implement a parallelized pipeline in which each active agent operates in a dedicated process, streaming raw sensor data to a synchronized queue.
+These processes are dynamically coordinated, and agent observations are aggregated into batches for efficient processing.
+A centralized expert model generates agent behaviors from the batched inputs.
+This architecture reduces per-agent simulation time to approximately 160 ms on an NVIDIA 4090 GPU, efficiently linearizing time complexity and enabling scalable dataset generation.